Charme-Lee/CHALIS24038_PTO2502_GroupA_Charme_Lishivha_CDV04/README.md

 -- Portfolio websites focused on layout, styling, and responsiveness

+## ✅ Usage instructions

+**Cover Letter Access Instructions:**

+To view the letter, please click the link below under the "Link to Cover Letter" section.

+⚡Set to “View only” – no sign-in required.

 ### Link to Cover Letter

 [Your Google Docs Cover Letter](<insert your Google Docs link here>)